 - Crafting -

-Inspired by Minecraft, crafting is a way for players to obtain items in Survival Mode, as shops do not exist on the island.
+Inspired by Minecraft, crafting is a way for players to obtain items, as shops do not exist on the island.
 Along their journey, players will encounter several types of plants similar to and including berries.
 Harvesting and re-planting them is crucial to creating all types of items, from Balls to Vitamins.
 Items can be crafted at Workbenches, Brewing Pots and Mortars, all of which are located in a Camp.

 - Encounter Leveling -